3030 Deathwar

-3030 Deathwar is an open world action-adventure game by British developer Matt Griffiths and Mic Newsam as Bird in Sky, mostly known for the Redux version which was released in 2017.
+3030 Deathwar is an open world action-adventure game by British developers Matt Griffiths and Mic Newsam as Bird in Sky.
+The game was mostly known for the Redux version, released by Crunchy Leaf Games and Bird in Sky on Steam in 2017.

 Plot

 The game opens in the year 3029, with humanity and some friendly alien species having just barely survived the onslaught of mysterious nano-machines, known only as the "Cleaners".
 These machines have made planets completely uninhabitable and so forced the survivors to live on ships and stations spread across space.

 The player takes the role of John Falcon, a rogueish space adventurer, who just wants to make ends meet.
 Over the course of the game, the player joins the Taoists, an organization aiming to bring down the Cleaners and uncover the conspiracy behind them.

 Gameplay

-Similar to games like Escape Velocity and Elite/Privateer, the game features 2D open world exploration of star systems, trading and combat, from a top-down perspective.
+Similar to games like Escape Velocity, Elite, and Wing Commander: Privateer, the game involves 2D open world exploration of star systems, trading and combat, from a top-down perspective.
 Player can choose freely when and where to travel.
 Some of the activities the player can partake in are trading, hunting pirates, searching for derelicts and wormholes and taking on various missions, ranging from cargo delivery to planet photography.

 Over the course of the game, once the player has earned enough money, he is able to buy new ships, of various types such as: trader, interceptor and allrounder.
 He can then equip it with weapons such as guns and missiles and buy additional upgrades of a large variety, such as different types of scanners, tractor beams, shields, thrusters, a fuel scoop and an afterburner.

 The player can board stations and walk around on them in a visual style similar to adventure games of the '90s like Indiana Jones and the Fate of Atlantis.
 Some of the possible actions are talking to characters on the station, trading, upgrading and taking missions.
 Besides the randomly generated side-missions there is also a main plot, split into 10 acts that the player can progress through.

 Players are required to board space stations and talk to characters to complete missions and advance the main plot, where the perspective switches to side-scrolling.
 The game has a comedic tone and graphical style reminiscent of early 1990s LucasArts adventure games.